HOW TO EARN THE INVESTOR RELATIONS CHARTER

 IRC examination score is based on your total number of correct answers.
 You should answer all items, as there is no penalty for incorrect responses.
 However, choose only one response per item.
 If more than one response per item is selected that item will be scored as an incorrect response.

-The passing score for the IRC exam is 112 correct answers of the 160 scored items.
-The remaining 10 pre-test unscored items in the test are used for developing future exams and, accordingly, are not scored and have no impact on an applicant’s pass/fail status.
+The passing score for the IRC exam is 124 correct answers of the 180 scored items.
+The remaining 20 pre-test unscored items are used for developing future exams and, accordingly, are not scored and have no impact on an applicant’s pass/fail status.
 Individual raw exam scores are confidential.